 He immediately heard a bump, but no answer.
 He knocked again.
 "Molly!
 If you're in there, I need you to answer me!"
 Nothing.

 His hand went to the door knob and he tried it, but it was locked.
 Then he heard another noise inside.
 It sounded like the shower curtain.

 "Molly!
-I do not want to break this door down, but if you don't answer me, I'm going to!
+I do not want to break this door down, but if you don't answer me I'm going to!
 Can you please say something?"
 He knocked firmly again for good measure.
-Then he heard another thud.
+He heard another thud.